1511 Westminster Tournament Roll

 The 1511 Westminster Tournament Roll is a painted roll of 36 vellum membranes sewn together.
 It is almost 60 feet long and 143/4 inches wide.
 The Roll depicts the joust called by Henry VIII in February 1511 to celebrate the birth of his son, Henry, Duke of Cornwall, to Catherine of Aragon, on New Year's Day of that year.

 Dale Hoak, in his book Tudor Political Culture, describes the Roll as follows:

 The Roll is one of the most ancient and most prized possessions of the College of Arms in London.
 It is believed to be the work of Thomas Wriothesley's workshop, as is The Westminster Tournament Challenge, which was the invitation to the Tournament.
 That document is in the British Library's collections.
 The Roll features the earliest known portrait of a named Black person in Britain, John Blanke.
 He is pictured twice on the roll, playing the trumpet in both the opening and closing ceremonies of the tournament.

 Contents

 Membrane 1 The Introduction

-An heraldic badge signifying the unity of Henry VIII and Katherine of Aragon.
+An heraldic badge signifying the unity of Henry VIII and Catherine of Aragon.